-Financial and economic abuse are a form of domestic abuse and anyone can be a victim.
-It's where someone you have a relationship with restricts your financial freedom.
+Financial and economic abuse are a form of domestic abuse, where a person’s financial freedom is restricted by someone close to them.
 This doesn’t only mean a romantic partner – it could also be a family member, parent, carer or friend.

 What does financial abuse look like?

-Not allowing you to earn or spend any money unless you have their permission
+- Not allowing the victim to earn or spend any money unless they have permission

 What does economic abuse look like?